British Transport Police: C Division

-As of 2015, C Division houses the second largest number of personnel within BTP: 921 police officers, 127 special constables, 132 PCSOs and 180 police staff.
+As of 2015, C Division housed 921 police officers, 127 special constables, 132 PCSOs and 180 police staff.

 D Division

 This division covers Scotland.
 There are no sub-divisions within D Division.

-As of 2015, D Division is the smallest in terms of personnel housing 214 police officers, 24 special constables and 46 police staff.
+As of 2015, D Division housed 214 police officers, 24 special constables and 46 police staff.

 E Division

 E Division (Specialist Operations) was formed in 2020, removing the counter-terrorism units and assets from A Division, and placing them into their own division.

 E division comprises the force's specialist counter-terrorism units including the Firearms Unit, Dog Branch, Specialist Response Unit and others.

 Former divisions

 Prior to April 2014, BTP was divided into seven geographical basic command units (BCUs) which it referred to as 'police areas':